Sharone Bar-David, President

 Sharone is a regular guest commentator for the Canadian HR Reporter magazine, and is an instructor with the Schulich School of Business’ Executive Education Centre, where participant feedback is consistently exceptional.
-She is trained as a Boss Whisperer specializing in helping abrasive leaders, and is a member of the Boss Whispering Institute.
+She is an accredited Boss Whisperer specializing in coaching abrasive leaders, and is a member of the Boss Whispering Institute.
 Sharone’s expertise in organizational change is featured in a book she has co-authored, Awakening the Workplace.

 Karon brings to her clients a healthcare background and a Masters degree in Environmental Studies.
 She is actively involved in the community and is a founder and faculty member of Canadian Organization Development Institute (CODI), Toronto.
 She has written several books on health and management.

 With more than 20 years of clinical and training experience, Gloria has developed and delivered over 600 workshops and seminars for numerous businesses and non-profit organizations across Canada.
 These experiences, along with her M.A. in Counselling, have taught her a great deal about the journeys people experience in the workplace.
 She integrates this rich understanding into her facilitation of training and meetings as she assists individuals and groups to energetically move toward their goals.